 Making Sense of Rising German-Turkish Tensions

-In a recently published open letter, German Foreign Minister, Sigmar Gabriel, stressed that fellow citizens of Turkish descent are part of the German community and rising political tensions between Berlin and Ankara would not affect the deep friendship between the two people.
+In a recently published open letter, German Foreign Minister, Sigmar Gabriel, stressed that fellow citizens of Turkish descent are part of the German community and rising political tensions between Berlin and Ankara would not affect the deep friendship between the German and Turkish people.

 Published in July 2017, the letter came on the heels of 16 months of bilateral tensions between Germany and Turkey, with relations hitting rock bottom following the detention of German human rights activist Peter Steudtner in Istanbul on 5 July.